lkerr/groundfish-MSE/documentation/econ_module.md

 * **get_bio_for_econ:** passes *things* from the biological model (in stock[[i]]) to the economic model.

-* **get_best_trip:** for each vessel-day (id) selects the choice (spstock2) with the highest prhat

 * **get_random_draw_tripsDT:** for each vessel-day (id) randomly selects a choice (spstock2) based on prhat.
 Reworked to  data.table

 * **get_fishery_next_period:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
 Checks if the sector sub-ACL is reached and closes the fishery if so.

-* **get_fishery_next_period:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
+* **get_fishery_next_period_areaclose:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
 Checks if the sector sub-ACL is reached and closes the fishery if so.
 For the allocated multispecie stocks, this creates and extrac column that indicates if that stockarea is closed.

-* **zero_out_closed_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
-This is based on the "underACL" logical column.
-Skips math if all stocks are open.
+* **get_joint_production:** Replaces the catch multiplier, landings multiplier, quota prices, lag prices, and prices with catch (lbs), landings(lbs), quota prices, lag prices, and prices.
+This accounts for the jointness in production.
+These variables are now a little misleading in names.
+However, I chose to replace instead of create new columns to save on space.

 * **zero_out_closed_areas_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
 This is based on the "stockarea_open" logical column.
 Skips math if all stocks are open

+* **joint_adjust_allocated_mults:** Replaces the catch multiplier and/or  landings multiplier with zeros when a stockarea_open="FALSE".
+Only for the allocated multispecies.
+Precise behavior controlled by "EconType" and "CatchZero" lines in mproc.

+* **joint_adjust_others:** Replaces the catch multiplier and/or  landings multiplier with zeros when a underACL="FALSE".
+Only for non-allocated multispecies and non-groundfish.
+Precise behavior controlled by "EconType" and "CatchZero" lines in mproc.

+* **get_reshape_catches:** A small "helper" function to reshape catch per trip to and 'long' dataset.

+* **get_reshape_landings:** A small "helper" function to reshape landings per trip to and 'long' dataset.

+* **get_reshape_targets_revenues:** A small "helper" function to reshape targets and revenues.

 Obsolete